|Nutrition Facts (per serving)|

-- 1/8 tsp. salt
+- 1/8 teaspoons salt

-- 2 tsp. vanilla
+- 2 teaspoons vanilla extract

-- 1 tsp. coconut extract/flavoring
+- 1 teaspoon coconut extract

-- 1/2 cup shredded coconut
+- 1/2 cup shredded coconut (dried)

-- Prepare an 8x8 pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.
+Prepare an 8x8 pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.

-- Insert a candy thermometer and bring the candy to a boil.
+Insert a candy thermometer and bring the candy to a boil.
 Continue to cook the fudge, stirring occasionally, until the thermometer reaches 238 F.

 When the fudge has thickened and become opaque, add the coconut and stir about one minute more, or until it is quite thick.
 This process will take anywhere from 5-15 minutes.
-Alternately, you can use an electric mixer with a paddle attachment but watch carefully as it is very easy to overbeat fudge in an electric mixer.
+Alternately, you can use an electric mixer with a paddle attachment, but watch carefully as it is very easy to overbeat fudge in an electric mixer.

-- Once the fudge has thickened, scrape it into the prepared pan and smooth it into an even layer.
+Once the fudge has thickened, scrape it into the prepared pan and smooth it into an even layer.
 Let the fudge set at room temperature for several hours.

-- Once the fudge has set, pull it out of the pan using the foil as handles.
+Once the fudge has set, pull it out of the pan using the foil as handles.
 Cut it into small one-inch squares to serve.
 Store remaining fudge in an airtight container at room temperature for up to a week.